-Primary care doctors, such as a family doctor, internist, or pediatrician, often diagnose and treat pericarditis.
-A cardiologist, a pediatric cardiologist or an infectious disease specialist may be involved, depending on the age and medical conditions of the patient.
+Primary care doctors, such as a family doctor, internist or pediatrician, often diagnose and treat pericarditis.
+A cardiologist, pediatric cardiologist or infectious disease specialist may be involved, depending on the patient’s age and medical conditions.

 Your doctor may ask whether you have had: